keycube/keycube.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: about
-title: À propos
+title: About
 permalink: /
-lang: fr
+lang: en
 ---

-Le keycube est une sorte de clavier.
-Un appareil cubique dédié à la saisie de texte.
+The keycube is a kind of keyboard.
+A cubic device dedicated to text entry.